faizanxmulla/faizanxmulla/README.md

 - 🎯 Currently pursuing BS in Data Science & Applications from Indian Institute of Technology, Madras

-- :mortar_board: Computer Science undergraduate from Mumbai University
+- :mortar_board: Computer Science graduate from Mumbai University

 - :blue_book: Passionate about learning new technologies, especially related to Data Science!